SK8-PTY-LTD/SK8Tech_Document/en/team/software/chrome.md

 Slack is the default communication tool we use at SK8Tech.
 This plugin quickly sends the current website URL as well as your comment to your Slack chats. **Productivity booster**.
 This is a must-have extension for every Sk8Tech employee.

 1. [Buffer](https://chrome.google.com/webstore/detail/buffer/noojglkidnpfjbincgijbaiedldjfbhh)
-here at SK8Tech, we encourage continuous learning and sharing.
+We encourage continuous learning and **sharing**.
 This plugin adds the current page to our buffer so you can share your learning to the whole world.
 This is a must-have extension for every Sk8Tech employee.

 1. [Viewedit](https://chrome.google.com/webstore/detail/viewedit-%E2%80%93-screen-voice-a/jiihcciniecimeajcniapbngjjbonjan)
-View edit
+Viewedit provides a one click solution to capture your screen, camera as well as your voice.
+This is used to **record tutorials**, as well as provide **bug feedback**.
+This is a must-have extension for every Sk8Tech employee.

 # Recommanded